 Gets or sets the priority value of a Grammar object.

 The following example creates two Grammar objects, one for digits and one for fractions.
-The Grammar objects are assigned names and relative weights and priorities, and loaded by an in-process speech recognizer.
+The Grammar objects are assigned names and relative weights and priorities, and loaded by a speech recognizer.
 The CreateDigitsGrammar, CreateFractionsGrammar, and recognizer_SpeechRecognized methods are not shown here.

 // Create a Grammar for recognizing numeric digits.
 Grammar digitsGrammar = CreateDigitsGrammar(); digitsGrammar.Name = "Digits Grammar"; digitsGrammar.Priority = 2; digitsGrammar.Weight = 0.6f; // Create a Grammar for recognizing fractions.
 Grammar fractionsGrammar = CreateFractionsGrammar(); fractionsGrammar.Name = "Fractions Grammar"; fractionsGrammar.Priority = 1; fractionsGrammar.Weight = 1f; // Create a speech recognizer.
 SpeechRecognitionEngine recognizer = new SpeechRecognitionEngine(); recognizer.SpeechRecognized += new EventHandler<SpeechRecognizedEventArgs>( recognizer_SpeechRecognized); // Load the digits and fractions Grammar objects. recognizer.LoadGrammar(digitsGrammar); recognizer.LoadGrammar(fractionsGrammar); // Start recognition. recognizer.SetInputToDefaultAudioDevice(); recognizer.RecognizeAsync(RecognizeMode.Multiple);